pmc-community/jekyll-site-template/doc-contents/_content/content.md

     - `_faq`: if `faq` feature is active for the site, this sub-folder contains the questions and answers
 3. Use `collections` of documents to group your documents in relevant sections.
 A collection is a folder starting with `_` and properly declared in `_config.yml`
 4. For easy find all document's components (such as images), you can put each document on it's own folder together with the media files that it uses.
 This approach may be bette than having a single source of many media files.
 However, large media files (such as videos) should not be stored in the `docs root folder` and to be rendered/played from specialized and much faster sources (such as Vimeo or Youtube).
 We provide dedicated components for such situations.

+{% include elements/alert.html class="primary" content="Observe the files in partials sub-folder.
+These files doesn't have regular front matter and should stay like this to avoid them to be rendered as documents at build time." %}